Find Dwell Locations (GeoAnalytics)

 FindDwellLocations example 1 (Python window)

-The following Python window script demonstrates how to use the FindDwellLocations tool.
+The following Python window script demonstrates how to use the FindDwellLocations function.

 # Name: FindDwellLocations.py